slobkerCC/Code-Cube-Docs/docs/datalayer-guard/events-tag-manager.md

     3. **dataLayer**: Create a new custom javaScript variabele in your tag container
         1. Give the variabele the name 'JS - dataLayer'
         2. Add the script below in the custom javaScript variabele
+    4. **endpoint-url** : This is the URL of our service endpoint and will be shared with you privately.
 <pre><code class="language-javascript">
 function(){
 var dataLayer = JSON.stringify(window.dataLayer)